Bachelor of Science in Social Work (BSW)

 As a practicing social worker, you'll regularly work with health care professionals like nurses, physician assistants and physical therapists.
 At WMU, you'll learn beside the people you'll work with after graduation.

-In this program, you'll get 400 hours of internship experience over two semesters.
-But when it’s time for your BSW fieldwork, you won't be on your own to figure things out.
+You'll get 400 hours of internship experience over two semesters.
+When it’s time for your BSW fieldwork, you won't be on your own to figure things out.
 We have staff dedicated to helping you manage your fieldwork experience from beginning to end.

 The WMU School of Social Work partners with more than 600 agencies in Michigan, the Midwest, and internationally.
 We have more internship sites available than we have students, which means we can work with your professional goals and internship preferences to find a great fit that will prepare you for the social work career you want after graduation.